Credit Freezes, Equilibrium Multiplicity, and Optimal Bailouts in Financial Networks: Additional Discussions

 where the $\mathbf{V}$ is chosen to be either the best or worst equilibrium, depending on which is of interest.
 Again, this requires that the imbalance is at most 0 for all banks, but now this includes equity values and so has to be solved as a fixed point.

 The algorithm for finding the amount needed to remove the net imbalance in the case of the best equilibrium is straightforward to describe.
 It is as follows.

 Let

 Now, calculate the best equilibrium values associated with asset returns $\mathbf{p}^n$, equity holdings $\mathbf{S}$ (noting that equity values in negative-valued enterprises are 0), and no debt $\mathbf{D}=\mathbf{0}$.
-The opposite of the total sum of the valuations of the banks with negative values (ignoring bankruptcy costs) is the minimum bailout that is needed.
+The opposite of the total sum of the valuations of the banks with negative values (ignoring failure costs) is the minimum bailout that is needed.
 Effectively, we know that all debts will be repaid in a bailout that ensures full solvency, and then the resulting bank values will be the basis on which equity values accrue.
 Banks that are still negative, including all of their equity positions, are the ones that will require bailout payments.

 In the case of the worst equilibrium, the same logic applies, but then the base values are associated with the worst equilibrium.
 Then once those payments are made, one {\sl recalculates} the worst equilibrium values given those payments, but with the original $\mathbf{D}$.
 By doing this, one identifies banks that are then unilaterally solvent (after the initial bailout payments), as well as any resulting iteratively strongly solvent set by consequence of those unilateral solvencies.
 If these are not enough to intersect each directed cycle, then additional bailouts will be needed, and an algorithm needs to be run to find the cheapest set.
 Note that those bailouts might not even be used to generate unilateral solvencies, but might just be enough to generate secondary solvencies given the unilateral solvencies, which eventually generate more solvencies.
 This is the analog of the problem without equity, but just augmented by additional value calculations that include equity of the resulting solvent banks for each possible configuration of bailouts that is considered and the corresponding worst equilibria.
-Here, part (iii) of the Corollary \ref{minbailouts} becomes particularly important, since it means that if one can compress the network, then the issues with the worst equilibrium are avoided and one only has to deal with the initial bailouts needed to restore weak balance, which are necessary in any case.
+If one can compress the network, then the issues with the worst equilibrium are avoided and one only has to deal with the initial bailouts needed to restore weak balance, which are necessary in any case.